 The surname Fairchild was first found in Oxfordshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Fairchild family
+Early History of the Fairchild family

 This web page shows only a small excerpt of our Fairchild research.
 Another 59 words (4 lines of text) covering the year 1273 is included under the topic Early Fairchild History in all our PDF Extended History products and printed products wherever possible.